Are carbohydrates important?

 The answer will depend on the way you think and what your consuming habits are like.
-If by way of less calories from the artificial sweeteners you mean you can eat any amount of sweet foods, the answer is no. Should you fall into the trap of thinking, "I can have an extra 1 or 3 slices of that cake and my waistline will be okay" and actually go ahead and do it regularly and become accustomed to eating more sugary foods, you will not benefit from consuming less calories.
+If are thinking the artificial sweeteners will reduce your calorie intake, this is true except it could also mean that you might be tempted to eat any amount of sweet foods.
+Not a good idea.
+Should you fall into the trap of thinking, "I can have an extra 1 or 3 slices of that cake and my waistline will be okay" and actually go ahead and do it regularly and become accustomed to eating more sugary foods, you will not benefit from consuming less calories.
 Quite the contrary.
 Eating more sugary foods may well reach the same calorie intake as you did when you were kind of more in control and able to eat just one slice of the cake.

 While these chemicals do help to reduce calorie intake during the moment of eating a sweet food, if you consume on a regular basis these artificial chemicals (even if you eat small portions and only 1 piece of cake for dessert), your body will, over time, get confused about what's happening with your food resulting in changes to your rate of metabolism as well as changes in the type of signals sent to your brain.
 Eventually the brain realises the body is not getting enough calories and soon it will make you think that you have to eat more food because the body is not getting enough energy it needs.
 Just like not having enough nutrients by way of vitamins and minerals, as well as protein, a lack of energy can also cause the body to think it must consume more food.
 The brain will create the impression that you are fasting for a period of time and force you at some point to eat more food.
 But because the body does not care where this food must come from, this may cause you to eat more artificially sweetened foods.
 Or you may inadvertently consume other forms of carbohydrates such as rice, bread and pasta resulting in extra sugar entering your bloodstream and eventually get converted to fat.
 Then the idea of losing weight through artificial sweeteners is counteracted by your action to eat more food.

-We recommend you keep it simple and natural in the foods you eat.
-And learn to control your desire to consume lots of food, especially of the sugary and high carbohydrate variety.
-When you do have to eat (we all do it), take a balance by consuming smaller amounts of a more well-rounded, balanced and nutritionally-dense diet covering all the essential nutrients you will need.
+We recommend that you keep it simple and choose the natural forms of foods covering all the critical food types to give the body everything it needs.
+And if you enjoy eating sweet foods, learn to control your desire to consume lots of food, especially of the sugary and high carbohydrate variety.
+When you do have to eat (we all do it and should be enjoyable or pleasant), take a balance by consuming smaller amounts of a more well-rounded, balanced and nutritionally-dense diet covering all the essential nutrients you will need.
 If you are feeling a little more peckish, add more fibre in your diet.